zeravshantechnologies/wg-failover/README.md

 ### Operation Modes

-- **Failover Mode**: When primary interface loses connectivity, immediately switch to secondary
+- **Automatic Failover Mode**: When primary interface loses connectivity, immediately switch to secondary
 - **Speed Optimization Mode**: When both interfaces are active, use the faster one
-- **Auto-recovery**: Automatically switch back to primary when it becomes available and faster
+- **Auto-recovery**: Automatically switch back to primary when it becomes available
+- **Anti-flapping**: Minimum 30-second delay between switches to prevent rapid toggling

 ## Configuration Priority